 Cleft Lip Treatment

 Cleft lip surgery involves closing the gap between the two sides of the upper lip and usually occurs around three months of age.
 One surgery is usually enough to sufficiently repair the cleft and restore the overall function and appearance of the mouth and lips, but some cases may require an additional procedure later in life.
 If the nostril has been affected, then another surgery may be necessary to restore your child’s function and aesthetics.
-Your oral surgeon will evaluate your child and will determine the best treatment plan.
+Your oral surgeon will evaluate your child and will determine the right treatment plan.

 Cleft Palate Treatment